Master of Arts (Theology and Religion)

 Yale Divinity School styles its program as the Master of Arts in Religion (MAR).

-The Master of Arts (MA) in a religious discipline is a graduate degree, offered in seminary or other graduate school, which gives students a basic understanding in theological disciplines.
+The Master of Arts (Theology and Religion) in a religious discipline is a graduate degree, offered in seminary or other graduate school, which gives students a basic understanding in theological disciplines.
 It is often pursued by individuals interested in academia, ministry, or further theological study.
 While the requirements can vary, the program typically involves taught coursework, research projects, and a thesis or capstone project.

 Due to the variety of specialization, many alternative names are used, including: